 The rule of thumb is that an alignment star is usually the brightest star in that area of the sky.
-If you perform a GO TO to an alignment star and you're not sure if you have located the alignment star or it isn't in the eyepiece, look through your viewfinder.
+If you perform a GoTo to an alignment star and you're not sure if you have located the alignment star or it isn't in the eyepiece, look through your viewfinder.
 When you view an alignment star in the viewfinder, it stands out dramatically from the rest of the stars in that portion of the sky.
 The viewfinder will help you locate a star more quickly than the eyepiece.
-Using AutoStar, set the slew speed to 6 (press Number key 6) or higher and use the Arrow keys to center the alignment star in the viewfinder or the SmartFinder.
-If your viewfinder and SmartFinder have been aligned with the telescope, the alignment star should now be in the eyepiece.
+Using AudioStar, set the slew speed to 6 (press the speed key, then the Number key 6) or higher and the Arrow keys to center the alignment star in the viewfinder.
+If your viewfinder has been aligned with the telescope, the alignment star should now be in the eyepiece.
 Set the slew speed to 4 or less and center the star in the eyepiece.
-Also see the SPIRAL SEARCH tip, page 20.
+Also see the SPIRAL SEARCH tip, page 21.

-MENUS AND MENU OPTIONS
+MENU AND MENU OPTIONS